Frequently asked Questions about Radiation Protection

 A: Speak to your MPE and the person who has the named legally responsibility, as the Employer, for IR(ME)R compliance in your organisation.
 Document the areas where you feel improvement needs to be made to achieve compliance.
 Use the guidance to support the case for change.
 The IR(ME)R regulators are often happy to give advice.

-It is important that healthcare professionals know what data is being shared.
+It is important that healthcare professionals know what data is being shared and what the sex data field indicates in their organisation.

 There is legislation and guidance around this which may inform your local discussions.